kayahr/datastream/README.md

 read(): Promise<ReadableStreamReadResult<Uint8Array>>;
 ```

 You might recognize this signature as it is provided by a reader from a [ReadableStream].
-So if you have a standard readable stream from the [Streams API] then you can simply use `stream.getReader()` as a data source.
+So if you have a standard readable stream from the [Streams API] then you can simply use `stream.getReader()` as a data source (Remember to release the lock on the reader with `reader.releaseLock()` when you no longer need it).

 The datastream library also provides a `FileInputStream` implementation for reading from Node.js files and a `Uint8ArraySource` class which can be used to read directly from a static byte array.